githubtraining/introduction-to-github-apps/responses/verbose.md

 03_reminder-app-prompt.md - PR

+TEXT:

-TEXT: Let's install another App!
+Let's install another App!
 Last time we used a PR, this time it's an issue.
 So versatile.

+For the final exercise, we're going to install another app to this repository, and really dig into the components that make it work.

-Prompt: Install the reminder app.
+Prompt: Install the reminder app on this repository only.
+Don't apply it to every repository that you're working with.

 ---